Fall 2026 Course Offerings

 Spanish for Heritage Speakers - LSP 2020 (also SPAN 2000).
 A course designed to expand bilingual student's knowledge of Spanish providing them with ample opportunities to develop and improve each of the basic language skills.
 Prerequisite: LPS score 56 or higher, SAT II 590 or higher, CASE placement, or permission of instructor.
 Instructor: Mary K. Redmond.
 Two sections: MWF 11:15 – 12:05 and 12:20 – 1:10.
 3 credits.
 (This course fulfills an elective option for the LSP undergraduate minor).

 Diasporas, Disasters, and Dissent: Re-Thinking Puerto Rican Studies in the 20th and 21st Centuries - LSP 3678 (also ENGL 3678).
 "Foreign in a domestic sense” is the perplexing way that the Supreme Court of the United States chose to define Puerto Rico’s status in the so-called “Insular Cases” of the early 20th century.
 Written over 100 years ago, this contradictory ruling looms large over Puerto Rico’s precarious legal standing, despite the fact that there are now more Puerto Ricans living on the US mainland than in the island itself.
 Seeking to counter the obfuscation of Puerto Rico in the US imaginary, in this course students will analyze how key historical, political, and social moments connected to diasporas, disasters, and dissent have galvanized Puerto Rican cultural production in the 20th and 21st centuries.
 Instructor: Rebeca Hey-Colón.
-TIME TBD .
+MW 1:25 – 2:40.
 3 credits.
 (This course fulfills humanities distribution for the LSP undergraduate minor).

 Spoken Word, Hip-Hop Theater, and the Politics of Performance – LSP 3754 (also PMA/FGSS/AMST 3754, ENGL 3954).
 In this course, we will critically examine the production and performance of race, ethnicity, sexuality, and gender through literature and contemporary performance genres such as spoken word, slam poetry, and hip-hop theater.
 Beginning with the 1960s and the Civil Rights Movement, we will employ an interdisciplinary approach, placing theory directly into conversation with practice as we move to explore the ways in which poets and performers create work that engages with the politics of identity.
 How does the move from the page to the stage, change the manner in which traditional life stories are told?
 What role does the audience play?
 What avenues are then further opened up through the advent of contemporary performance practices such as hip-hop theater?
 What is the relationship between vernacular cultural productions and the performance of politics?
 What role, if any, does class play?
 How do genres such as spoken word, slam poetry, and hip-hop theatre serve to make visible the life narratives of people of a particular socio-economic class?
 Instructor: Karen Jaime.
-TIME TBA.
-3 credits.
-(This course fulfills Humanities distribution for the LSP undergraduate minor).
+TR 12:20 – 2:15.
+4 credits.
+(This course fulfills humanities distribution for the LSP undergraduate minor).

 Latinx Education Across the Americas – LSP 4790/7790 (also ANTHR 4790/7790).
 This course examines Latinx education in comparative perspective, with a focus on transnational communities and cross-border movements that link Latinx education in the United States with Latin American education.
 We ask: how do legacies of colonialism and empire shape the education of Latinx communities?
 How are race, language, gender, cultural and national identity, and representation negotiated in schools?
 Drawing on ethnographic studies of education in and out of school, we explore how families and youths create knowledge, do literacy, and respond to cultural diversity, displacement, migration, and inequality.
 Throughout, we inquire into the potential for a decolonial and transformative education.
 Instructor: Sofia Villenas.
-TIME TBD.
+TIME FORTHCOMING.
 3 credits.
-(This course fulfills Social Science distribution for the LSP undergraduate minor).
+(This course fulfills Social Science distribution for LSP undergraduate minor).